OfficeDev/open-xml-docs/docs/working-with-slide-masters.md

 </p:txStyles>
 ```

-In the previous example,  the title text is set according to the above formatting for all related slides within the presentation.
+In the previous example the title text is set according to the above formatting for all related slides within the presentation.

 ## Working with the SlideMaster Class